 Bevel-Up vs. Bevel-Down Planes

 It makes a difference whether a plane blade's bevel faces up or down.
-Learn why in this short article
+Here's why.

 The tip of a plane iron or blade is beveled on only one face, and handplanes can be classified based on whether the blade is mounted with the bevel facing up or down.
 Until recently, bevel-down planes were the rule.